BlaiseMuhirwa/flatnav/experiments/README.md

 To enable relatively seamless reproducibility, we require the users to do the following:

 * A machine with [docker](https://www.docker.com/) installed (and sufficient RAM to build and query indexes for a given workload).
-If you prefer to run the experiments without docker, we will add additional instructions shortly (though we highly recommend using the docker approach for complete consistency with our reported results)

 * Download and preprocess the benchmark datasets into a certain folder named as `data` in the top-level directory of the `flatnav` repository.
 We provide more detailed instructions for this step in the next sections.